Letting us know that you are pregnant or breast-feeding

 From these results, we can be confident that someone entering the experimental halls and working in the cabin for the duration of an experiment will not receive a significant dose.

-• Working with radiation – additional precautions for breast-feeding mothers
+Working with radiation – additional precautions for breast-feeding users

 If you are breast-feeding, the only additional precaution required for your work at ISIS is that you should not work with unsealed radioactive sources (for example, active powder samples), in order to limit the risk of accidentally inhaling or ingesting radioactive material.

-If you have any questions or would like further information, please contact one of the following:
+If you have any questions or would like further information, please contact the ISIS Dosimetry Office (email@example.com)

-The HSE publish a booklet covering work with radiation for new and expectant mothers, which is available electronically here, or as a paper copy from Dani Mills in the Health Physics office.
+The HSE publish a booklet covering work with radiation for new and expectant people, which is available electronically here, or as a paper copy from the Health Physics office.